 (e) The Merchant or his Agent shall take delivery of the cargo as fast as the vessel can discharge including, if required by the Carrier, outside ordinary working hours notwithstanding any custom of the port.
 If the Merchant or his Agent fails to take delivery of the cargo, the Carrier's discharging of the cargo shall be deemed fulfillment of the contract of carriage.
 Should the cargo not be applied for within a reasonable time, the Carrier may sell the same privately or by auction.

-(i) Cargo to be carried on terms liner in/free out, free in/liner out, free in/out shall be loaded and/or discharged (as applicable) by the Merchant free of any risk, liability, cost and expense whatsoever to the Carrier.
+(j) Cargo to be carried on terms liner in/free out, free in/liner out, free in/out shall be loaded and/or discharged (as applicable) by the Merchant free of any risk, liability, cost and expense whatsoever to the Carrier.
 The Merchant shall be liable to the Carrier for the negligence of the stevedores whom the Merchant shall appoint.
-Unless otherwise stated, demurrage shall be US $20,000 per day pro rata and payable day by day.
+Unless otherwise stated, demurrage shall be USD 30,000 per day pro rata and payable day by day.

-(j) Notice of Readiness may be tendered on arrival, at any time, day or night, all weekend days and whether in port or not, whether in berth or not, whether customs cleared or not, whether in free pratique or not.
+(k) Notice of Readiness may be tendered on arrival, at any time, day or night, all weekend days and whether in port or not, whether in berth or not, whether customs cleared or not, whether in free pratique or not.
+Notice of Readiness to be considered valid as when tendered, and time to count accordingly.

 11. Freight, Deadfreight, Charges, Costs, Expenses, Duties, Taxes and Fines